Iamvivek-gupta/interview/react.md

 ### AWS Lambda
 1. **What is AWS Lambda?**
-   - **Answer**: AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, making it perfect for scalable and cost-effective solutions.
+   - **Answer**: An AWS Lambda function is a serverless compute service offered by Amazon.It lets you run code in response to events (like changes in S3, DynamoDB, or via HTTP requests) without provisioning or managing servers.
+Making it perfect for scalable and cost-effective solutions.
 You pay only for the compute time you consume¹.
+  - You simply upload your code (in languages like Node.js, Python, Java, etc.), set up triggers, and AWS handles execution, scaling, and infrastructure behind the scenes.
+  - By default, the timeout setting for an AWS Lambda function is 3 seconds.
+You can configure it up to a maximum of 15 minutes per invocation.

 2. **What are the use cases for AWS Lambda?**
    - **Answer**: Common use cases include data processing, real-time file processing, backends for mobile and web applications, and event-driven applications¹.